Tinkerforge/doc/en/source/Kits/HardwareHacking/RemoteSwitch_HardwareSetup.rst

 OFF    purple     3
 ====== ========== =====

-Now each relay can connect one of the four signals to GND:
+Now every Relay is connected to one wire, but each relay is missing the second wire.
+The second connection has to be to GND.
+So we have to connect the black GND wire to all of them.
+We do this by connecting the black wire to one relay and the other relays will be connected to it by small wires we create of the second black wire.
+The next picture depicts the finished work.

 .. image:: /Images/Kits/hardware_hacking_remote_soldered_closeup_iqr_top_350.jpg
    :scale: 100 %